elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Problem

-This anti-pattern refers to functions that receive options (typically as a *keyword list*) parameters that drastically change their return type.
+This anti-pattern refers to functions that receive options (typically as a *keyword list* parameter) that drastically change their return type.
 Because options are optional and sometimes set dynamically, if they also change the return type, it may be hard to understand what the function actually returns.

 #### Example